Naresh Trehan

 Naresh Trehan (born 12 August 1945) is an Indian cardiovascular and cardiothoracic surgeon.
-After graduating from King George Medical College, Lucknow, India, he went on to practice at New York University Medical Center Manhattan USA from 1971 to 1988.
+After graduating from King George's Medical University, Lucknow, India, he went on to practice at New York University Medical Center, Manhattan, USA from 1971 to 1988.
 He returned to India and started Escorts Heart Institute and Research Centre.
-He serves as the chairman and managing director and chief cardiac surgeon of Medanta™-The Medicity.
+He serves as the chairman and managing director and chief cardiac surgeon of Medanta-The Medicity.
 He has served as personal surgeon to the President of India since 1991, has received numerous awards, including the Padma Shri, Padma Bhushan, Lal Bahadur Shastri National Award and Dr. B. C. Roy Award.

 Education and career

 In 1963 Dr. Trehan got admission in King George's Medical College in Lucknow.
 In November 1969 he moved to USA and became a first-year resident at the Thomas Jefferson University Hospital in Philadelphia.

 Trehan was the founder, director and chief cardiovascular surgeon of Escorts Heart Institute and Research Center (EHIRC), which opened on Okhla Road, Delhi in 1988.
 Presently, Trehan is the Founder Chairman of Medanta - The Medicity one of the largest multi-specialty hospital at Gurgaon, Haryana established in 2009.
 Trehan has been president of the International Society for Minimally Invasive Cardiac Surgery.

 As chairman of Global Health Private Ltd., Trehan has overseen the building of an integrated health care facility in Gurgaon, India, currently referred to as Medanta - The Medicity.
 Medicity is spread across 43 acre of land.
 Collaborating with Siemens and other financial partners, Medicity combines modern medicine with traditional medicine and holistic therapies.